Packaging waste statistics

 Overall recovery rates

-Figure 20 shows the recovery rate for all packaging materials.
+Figure 22 shows the recovery rate for all packaging materials.
 The 2001-target for recovery is 50 % and the 2008-target is 60 %.
 All countries except Bulgaria and Romania (2011) should have met the 2001-target by different dates up to the end of 2009.
-All countries subject to the 2001-target – with the exception of Slovakia (48 %) and Malta (29 %) exceeded the recovery target of 50 %.
-Bulgaria (62 %) met the target before the set deadline.
+All countries subject to the 2001-target – with the exception of Malta (45 %) exceeded the recovery target of 50 %.

-All Member States which agreed to the 2008-target met the 2008 target in 2010.
-A number of other countries have already met the recovery rate set in the 2008-target and show rates above 60 %: Bulgaria, Czech Republic, Estonia, Ireland, Lithuania, Portugal and Slovenia.
+All Member States which agreed to the 2008-target met the 2008 target in 2011.
+A number of other countries have already met the recovery rate set in the 2008-target and show rates above 60 %: Bulgaria, Czech Republic, Estonia, Lithuania, Hungary, Slovakia and Slovenia.

 Export for recycling

-Figure 21 shows the overall recycling rate and the corresponding export share.
+Figure 23 shows the overall recycling rate and the corresponding export share.
 An often cited argument for the recycling economy is the additional work places which should come with a growing recycling industry.
 For small countries the necessary scale for an efficient recycling industry is missing.
-As is shown in Figure 21 the small countries exhibit export rates of nearly 60 % (Latvia, Lithuania, Luxembourg, Cyprus and Ireland) whereas the export share of bigger countries are only 30 % and lower (Germany, France, Spain, Italy).
+As is shown in Figure 23 the small countries exhibit export rates of far over 60 % (Liechtenstein, Malta, Luxembourg, Ireland, Cyprus and Slovenia) whereas the export share of bigger countries are only 30 % and lower (Germany, France, Spain, Italy).
 Please note that only data on export for recycling are mandatory while imports are voluntary.
 Import data are not reported because a homogeneous data set is missing.